-Eight ways to survive the Boxing Day Sales – and bag a bargain
+Eight ways to survive the sales – and bag a bargain

-For many, the idea of bracing the shops during the Boxing Day sales is nothing short of an utter nightmare, but if you’re lured out of your post-Christmas dinner slump by the prospect of a bargain or two, we’ve got the ultimate guide to savvy sales shopping
+For many, the idea of bracing the shops during the sales is nothing short of an utter nightmare, but if you’re lured out by the prospect of a bargain or two, we’ve got the ultimate guide to savvy sales shopping

 Make sure you focus your shopping by planning ahead and making a list.
 Writing down exactly what you hope to get from your day perusing the sales will mean you don’t end up splurging unnecessarily on random items.
 Focus your thoughts and you’ll also end up nipping round faster and getting the most out of your shopping experience in record speed.
 Make sure you look online to find out exactly what is in stock and you’ll waste absolutely no time trawling around.